Dizzybelle/Project-1/README.md

    	was unknown was 4,538, showing a seemingly large quantity of data is not well represented, but in the pie chart, it
     is a small sample of 2.7% of the dataset.

- 	Upon reflection, these results are not surprsing.
+ 	Upon reflection, these results are not surprising.
 If you were to imagine for every vehicular accident that involved more than one driver (typically two drivers/vehicles), at least one driver would be at fault, i.e. 50% of the drivers involved in the incident.
 This data supports that generalization - 53.7% of the drivers in this
     dataset were found to be at fault.